behu-kea/python-basics/topics/print-comments-errors-variables.md

+### Exercise 5.0

+Write variables to represent a rectangle:

+- Width of 5.5
+- Height of 8.5

+Compute the area and the perimeter of the rectangle and print the results

+### Exercise 5.1

+Create a small program that can calculate the area of a circle using some radius of a circle

+### Exercise 5.2

+Create a variable that sums the value of two variables

+### Exercise 5.3

+- Convert 100 Fahrenehit to Celcius
+- Compute how many miles 19 kilometers are

 ### Exercise 6

 A client has asked us if we can write a program for his webshop!
 His webshop has different products they sometimes reduce in price.
 What our program need to do is figure out the decrease in price a product has been reduced